 Florida dishes up a world of flavors, pulling from the Atlantic Ocean and the Gulf of Mexico’s seafood bounty for meals to remember.
 The flavors of Miami skew largely Latin, and this is where you’ll find some of the best Cuban, Brazilian, Argentinean, and Peruvian restaurants in the country, not to mention authentic New York bagels, sushi, French fare, and more.
 On the state’s Gulf Coast and in the Panhandle tastes tend toward the simpler, with grouper sandwiches and fried seafood popular staples—along with the ubiquitous key lime pie, made famous in the Florida Keys.
 Downtown Orlando surprises visitors with its thriving Asian district, with the best selection of Vietnamese restaurants in the state.
 And in Apalachicola, on the Gulf, don’t miss a heaping platter of Florida’s most famous oyster crop.
 The state's favorite seasonal seafood offering by a long shot, however, is stone crab, fresh on menus from mid-October to mid-May.
 With sweet, tender meat, they’re usually served with a mustard dipping sauce and are as good as seafood gets.

-The constant sunshine may make for a mellow, tropical mindset, but Florida is far from a cultural desert: World-class museums like the Salvador Dali Museum in St. Pete and the Bass Museum of Art in Miami are merely scratching the surface.
+The constant sunshine may make for a mellow, tropical mindset, but Florida is far from a cultural desert: World-class museums like the Salvador Dalí Museum in St. Pete and the Bass Museum of Art in Miami are merely scratching the surface.
 Sarasota is home to the famous Ringling Museum, Orlando has the world’s largest collection of works by Louis Comfort Tiffany, and even party-minded Key West oozes culture and history, with its Hemingway House and an important literary festival on the schedule every winter.
 Make for St. Pete and Miami's Wynwood Walls for a street art experiences unlike any other on the East Coast.

 Floridians live a bit differently than folks elsewhere in the country.
 Winter is their favorite time of the year, and that’s when you’ll find them packing up tents or loading up RVs to make for the many beautiful state campgrounds, mostly mosquito-free from January to March, both along the beaches and inland, too.
 Come spring break (March is the bullseye month), those who can will often bolt out of state, heading for the mountains or a city escape—the beaches are too packed at that time and traffic in towns picks up.
 During the summer, Floridians beat the heat by ditching inland spots like Orlando and Gainesville and making a break for the coasts, where hotels offer discounted rates, particularly from June through August.